 - Bach’s Remedy of Rescue This homeopathic medicine is made up of the essence of five flowers that are supposed to aid with anxiety and tension.
 You may put the liquid in your cat’s food or water.

 - Spray to relax.
 These may include pheromones or herbs, both of which are intended to aid with anxiety and stress relief.

 Anxiety supplement with homeopathy.
 To assist alleviate anxiety, they employ trace quantities of pure, all-natural substances.

 - These provide pressure on your cat’s whole body in order to keep them quiet.
 They may not function if they cover sections of your cat’s body that require grooming, but you may still comb their legs, tummy, and clip their nails if necessary.

-Any of these might help you calm your cat enough to brush them successfully.
+Any of these might help you calm your cat enough to groom them successfully.